calveym/road-gen/README.md

 ##TODO:
+- Add mouse interpolation so correct distances are reported regardless of FPS.
 - Implement the ability to smooth the edges and center of the line n amount of times.
 - Implement the ability to add n lanes to the road.
 - Implement the ability to add a customisable central reservation to the road.